vinlore/huddle/README.md

-# CS319 Team Se7en - Conference Management System
+# CS319 Team Se7en - Huddle
+# A conference Management System for managing and organizing local and international Gobind Sarvar conferences.

 Readme adapted from https://github.com/angular/angular-seed.

 ### Prerequisites

-You must have node.js and its package manager (npm) installed.
-You can get them from [http://nodejs.org/](http://nodejs.org/).
+You must have PHP, node.js and composer installed.
+You can get them from [https://www.apachefriends.org/index.html](XAMPP), [http://nodejs.org/](Node.js), and [https://getcomposer.org/](Composer).

 ### Install Dependencies

-We have two kinds of dependencies in this project: tools and angular framework code.
+We have 3 kinds of dependencies in this project: laravel, tools and angular framework code.
 The tools help us manage and test the application.

+* We get the laravel depencies via `composer`.
 * We get the tools we depend upon via `npm`, the [node package manager][npm].
 * We get the angular code via `bower`, a [client-side (front-end) code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+We have preconfigured `npm` to automatically run `bower` and `composer` so we can simply do:

 ```
 npm install
 ```

-Behind the scenes this will also call `bower install`.
+Behind the scenes this will also call `bower install` and `composer install --prefer-dist`.
 You should find that you have two new folders in your project.

 * `node_modules` - contains the npm packages for the tools we need
+* `vendor` - contains the required Laravel packages
-* `assets/libs` - contains the angular framework files (bower components)
+* `public/assets/libs` - contains the angular framework files (bower components)

 `npm install` may give errors while installing `protractor` due to it installing its optional dependency `node-gyp` which requires python, it's okay to ignore it.
 Instead, you may use `npm install --no-optional` to not display these errors.